Cornell-Tech-Urban-Tech-Hub/BusObservatory-Grabber/README.md

 This project contains code and deployment information for a universal feed grabber AWS Lambda function to obtain needed configuration and scrape a bus data feed and write it to an S3 data lake.

 Takes a system_id in the query URL and reads config from S3 bucket.

+## adding feeds

+1. update s3://busobservatory/_bus_observatory_config.json
+2. ./do-cloud.sh (will deploy a new lambda)
+3. re-run the "BusObservatory_All" crawler it will create a new table

 ## setup
 Takes a config `config/_bus_observatory_config.json`file like